shreeshdhavle/Power-BI/README.md

 * Approach:
 From uploading data to creating custom column, appending data to query.
 Adding index, cleaning up data then relating tables in the model.
 The merging data while showing and hiding queries.
+Creating  interactive Dashboard and Mobile view.